nib-health-funds/hammertime/README.md

 Lambdas intended to be run as scheduled functions on non-production AWS accounts.

-stop-hammertime will stop all EC2 that are not tagged with "hammertime:off" and are not in an ASG.
-It will also set the instance count of all ASGs not tagged likewise to 0.
+stop-hammertime will stop all EC2 instances that are not tagged with "hammertime:canttouchthis" and are not in an ASG.
+It will also set the desired instance count of all ASGs not tagged likewise to 0.

-start-hammertime will query the tags left by stop-hammertime and return the instances to their previous status.
+start-hammertime will query the tags left by stop-hammertime and return the instances and ASGs to their previous status.

+Hammertime is intended to be run in response to a Lambda scheduled event, e.g

+stop-hammertime: run Monday-Friday at 6PM
+start-hammertime: run Monday-Friday at 6AM

+Note when constructing schedule events in AWS, that times are in UTC.